alchemyplatform/aa-sdk/site/smart-accounts/modular-account/index.md

 ### Multisig Plugin

-The Multisig plugin allows your account to have multiple ECDSA or SCA signers and require multiple signatures to authorize actions on the account.
+The Multisig plugin allows your account to have multiple ECDSA or SCA signers and require multiple signatures to perform actions on the account.
 This is commonly referred to as a k-of-n signature scheme and would create Modular Accounts that are similar to [Gnosis Safe](https://safe.global/) accounts.
-This plugin is recommended for accounts looking for maximally secure configurations.
+This plugin is recommended for accounts looking for the most secure config.

-Read more about Multisig Plugin [here](/multisig-plugin/index.md)!
+Read more about Multisig Plugin [here](/smart-accounts/modular-account/multisig-plugin/index.md)!

 ### Full compatibility